 2. Muscle Strains

-Prolonged poor posture, lifting heavy objects, or sudden, improper movements cause tearing or overstretching of back muscles or ligaments, resulting in muscle strain.
-The symptoms of muscle strain are muscle stiffness, pain, and spasms.
+Prolonged poor posture, lifting heavy objects, or sudden, improper movements can overstretch or tear the back fibres, resulting in muscle strain.
+The symptoms of muscle strain are pain worsened by movement, spasms, stiffness, and decreased mobility.

 3. Degenerative Discs

-As you age, the discs between your vertebrae lose their cushion ability, resulting in disc degeneration and causing discomfort and pain.
-Its symptoms include chronic lower back pain while prolonged standing or sitting.
+As you age, the discs between your vertebrae lose their cushioning ability, resulting in disc degeneration and causing discomfort and pain.
+Everyone experiences some disc degeneration after the age of 40, but in some people, it can cause back pain.
+Symptoms include chronic lower back pain while standing or sitting.

 4. Poor Posture